Updated April, 2021

-The DM0707 is a ten-inch chef’s knife by Shun.
-It’s made out of high-performance steel, complete with Shun’s patented composite blade technology which combines the strength and durability of two different types of steel into one impressive knife.
-Unlike the traditional Gyuto knife that has an eight-inch blade, Shun’s spin on the Gyuto gives it two extra inches.
+The DM0707 Classic Chef’s Knife is a ten-inch chef’s knife by Shun.
+It’s made out of high-performance steel.
+Complete with Shun’s patented composite blade technology! which combines the strength and durability of two different types of steel into one impressive knife.
+Unlike the traditional Gyuto knife that has an eight-inch blade.
+Shun’s spin on the Gyuto gives it two extra inches!
 This extra length is perfect for bigger cutting tasks.

-Our Verdict: The knife features a durable blade design that’s very low maintenance.
-The blade itself is impressively strong and features a decent length, although it’s approximately one to two inches shorter than some types of traditional Western chef’s knives, but longer than the average Gyuto knife.
-The handle is also thinner, which can make it difficult for users with larger hands to grip.
-Ultimately, this knife is very versatile and a great buy if you’re in need of a tough knife that can handle most of the duties in the kitchen.
+The knife features a durable blade design that’s very low maintenance.
+The blade itself is impressively strong and features a decent length.
+Although it’s approximately one to two inches shorter than some types of traditional Western chef’s knives.
+But! longer than the average Gyuto knife.
+The handle is also thinner.
+Which can make it difficult for users with larger hands to grip.
+Ultimately! this knife is very versatile and a great buy if you’re in need of a tough knife that can handle most of the duties in the kitchen.

 Overview and Features